Post Quantum or Quantum Safe Cryptography and the Quantum Threat

 Preparation for Migration

-Transition to PQC for Key Exchange is an incremental and staged process that can be commenced already during 2022.
-There is on little risk - as always when new software versions are deployed - but with proper Hybrid implementation the security concerns and operational aspects are limited.
+The transition to PQC for Key Exchange is an incremental and staged process that can be commenced already during 2022.
+There is some risk - as always when new software versions are deployed - but with proper hybrid implementation the security concerns and operational aspects are limited.

 ETSI describes an organizational process of upgrading systems to PQC .
 This document provides pointers to other related ETSI specification documents.